Minecraft-GBT/docs/en/update.md

 ### September 1, 2024

-- Main package has been launched on Modrinth and entered into MTR Content DB
+- Launched on Modrinth and entered into MTR Content DB

 ## Traffic Signs Package